 They also planted coffee in various stages of growth around the house so they could film the progression of the crop through the story.

-These were known as Shambas, Swahili for a patch of cultivated land, and were quickly inhabited by local people, which gave them a lived-in look by the time filming got underway.”
+These were known as Shambas, Swahili for a patch of cultivated land, and were quickly inhabited by local people, which gave them a lived-in look by the time filming got underway.

 Robert Redford was the actor they had in mind for the role of Denys Finch Hatton from the beginning.

 Redford used an English accent at first, but those scenes were later dubbed because Pollack decided the role would play better as an American.

-Pollack says in the Director’s Commentary on the DVD that it was convenient having the house set to use for both exterior and interior scenes.
+Pollack says in the Director’s Commentary that it was convenient having the house set to use for both exterior and interior scenes.

 The living room at night has a warm glow:

 Some believe he was gay.
 Others insist he was in love with Karen but couldn’t compete with Denys.

-Who could forget her dreamy bedroom with the mosquito netting?
+Her dreamy bedroom with mosquito netting:

-The Muthaiga Club, the building where Karen and Bror Blixen were married in 1914, still exists in a wealthy residential suburb of Nairobi.
+The building where Karen and Bror Blixen were married in 1914 still exists in a wealthy residential suburb of Nairobi.
 It was created as a bastion of European tradition in the midst of colonial Africa.

 The club didn’t serve women.
 One of my favorite scenes is when they invite Karen in for a drink to toast her before she leaves Africa.